-VPN Lifeguard is completely free and open-sourced tool that can be downloaded from SourceForge.
-For now, it is only compatible with PPTP and IPSEC protocols, but we wish to see it working with OpenVPN protocol as well.
+VPN Lifeguard is a completely free and open-sourced tool that can be downloaded from SourceForge.
+For now, it is only compatible with PPTP and IPSEC protocols, but we wish to see it working with the OpenVPN protocol as well.
 Click here to download VPN Lifeguard.

-VPNCheck is a similar monitoring software that can monitor VPN connections and take actions accordingly.
+VPNCheck is similar monitoring software that can monitor VPN connections and take actions accordingly.
 The tool is available in both free and paid versions – but the free version is more than enough for an average user.
 VPNCheck is compatible with PPTP protocols – but support for OpenVPN protocol is only provided in the paid version.
 It comes with similar options to close the running applications upon a VPN crash.
 The program also notifies you on a VPN disconnection.

 The only other limitation I found was that the free version allowed no more than three applications to be handled with the tool.
 VPNCheck also supports virtualization through VirtualBox.
 Click here to download VPNCheck.

 VPN Watcher is a great VPN monitoring tool with amazing features.
 The tool is available in a free as well as a paid variant.
 The free version is limited to handling only one running application.
 Also, it cannot suspend applications like other tools do.

 All the variants of VPN Watcher come with a connection wizard with pre-defined servers which makes the process of creating connections a lot easier.